Schenn/Peas/ReadMe.txt

 *****************************************
 Author: Steven Chennault
-Project: PDOI
+Project: EmitterDatabaseHandler
-Included Files: PDOI.php, pdoITable.php, Utils/dynamo.php, Utils/sqlSpinner.php
+Included Files: EmitterDatabaseHandler.php, EntityEmitter.php, Utils/dynamo.php, Utils/sqlSpinner.php
-NameSpace Classes: PDOI\PDOI, PDOI\pdoITable, PDOI\Utils\dynamo, PDOI\Utils\sqlSpinner
+NameSpace Classes: EmitterDatabaseHandler\EmitterDatabaseHandler, EmitterDatabaseHandler\EntityEmitter, EmitterDatabaseHandler\Utils\dynamo, EmitterDatabaseHandler\Utils\sqlSpinner

 *****************************************

 	class sqlSpinner

 		This class is a chaining class which constructs a sql statement through a set of function calls.
 It is designed to be used by the pdoI class but can be used by anyone.
 The sql query it generates is prepared to work with php's PDO system.
-If you use this outside of the PDOI object make sure to check your bindings compatable via the method explained below.
+If you use this outside of the EmitterDatabaseHandler object make sure to check your bindings compatable via the method explained below.

 		protected attributes: